Find Trade Colleges

 About 10% of the students majoring in engineering tech at the school are women while 90% are male.

 Out of the 46 schools in the Southwest Region that were part of this year’s ranking, University of Houston landed the # 2 spot on the list.
-Located in the large city of Houston, UH is a public school with a fairly large student population.
+Located in the large city of Houston, UH is a public college with a very large student population.

 Women make up 15% of the engineering tech majors at the school.